AydinAdnan/AydinAdnan/README.md

 # Aydin Adnan

 Aspiring Full Stack developer building products that are fast, scalable, and practical.
-Interested in fintech, backend systems, and creating software people actually use.
+Interested in fintech, backend systems, and creating software solutions to realworld problems.

 <br/>